Rough sound waves in $3D$ compressible Euler flow with vorticity: The setup of the proof of Theorem : the rescaled solution and construction of the eikonal function

 \section{The setup of the proof of Theorem~\ref{T:FREQUENCYLOCALIZEDSTRICHARTZ}: the rescaled solution and construction of the eikonal function}

 To complete our bootstrap argument and finish the proof of Theorem~\ref{T:MAINTHEOREMROUGHVERSION}, we have one remaining arduous task: proving Theorem~\ref{T:FREQUENCYLOCALIZEDSTRICHARTZ}.
-We accomplish this in Sects.\,\ref{S:SETUPCONSTRUCTIONOFEIKONAL}-\ref{S:REDUCTIONSOFSTRICHARTZ}.
+We accomplish this in Sects.\,\ref{S:SETUPCONSTRUCTIONOFEIKONAL}--\ref{S:REDUCTIONSOFSTRICHARTZ}.
 In this section, we set up the geometric and analytic framework that we use in the rest of the paper.
 As in the works \cites{sKiR2003,sKiR2005d,qW2017}, the main ingredients are an appropriate rescaling of the solution,\footnote{In \cite{qW2017}, instead of rescaling the solution, the author worked with rescaled coordinates.
 These two approaches are equivalent. } an eikonal function $u$ with suitable initial conditions, and a collection of geometric tensorfields constructed out of $u$.
-Compared to previous works, the main new contribution of the present section is located in Subsubsect.\,\ref{SSS:PDESMODIFIEDACOUSTICALQUANTITIES}, where we derive various PDEs satisfied by the geometric tensorfields; there, one explicitly sees how the source terms in these geometric PDEs depend on the vorticity and entropy.
+Compared to previous works, the main new contribution of the present section is located in Subsubsect.\,\ref{SSS:PDESMODIFIEDACOUSTICALQUANTITIES}, where we derive various PDEs satisfied by the geometric tensorfields; there, one explicitly sees how the source terms in these geometric PDEs depend on the vorticity and entropy, and some of the precise structures in these PDEs are crucial for our analysis.